tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 At the time of writing, an example implementation can be found at
 {{CHROMIUM-WINDOWS}}.

-## Retrieving ECN fields on incoming packets
+## Retrieving ECN codepoints on incoming packets

-All platforms described in this document require the use of a recvmsg() call to read data from the socket to retrieve the ECN field, because that information is provided as ancillary data.
+All platforms described in this document require the use of a recvmsg() call to read data from the socket to retrieve the ECN codepoint, because that information is provided as ancillary data.
 Those platforms all return zero or more "cmsg"s that contain requested information about the arriving packet.